How authentication works in Active Directory

 Active Directory operates on and suits traditional on-premises architecture and Microsoft business applications.
 It's less suitable for organizations that use cloud-based non-Microsoft solutions and support remote users.

-As organizations adopt cloud services and hybrid environments, Active Directory authentication may face challenges extending capabilities to these new environments.
-Cloud services often have their own identity and access management systems.
-Organizations must ensure seamless integration and secure authentication across diverse environments to prevent identity attacks.
+As organizations adopt cloud services, Active Directory authentication can struggle to extend to those new environments.
+Cloud platforms often have their own identity and access management systems..
+Ensuring secure, seamless authentication is key to preventing identity security gaps across hybrid environments.

 Directory sprawl

-How UserLock works with on-premise Active Directory authentication protocols
+How UserLock works with on-premises Active Directory authentication protocols

-First, it’s important to note that UserLock is not involved in authenticating users to your on-premise AD.
+First, it’s important to note that UserLock is not involved in authenticating users to your on-premises AD.
 It intervenes only after your AD grants authorization.
-This allows you to keep using Active Directory as your identity provider, and layer on UserLock’s MFA and access controls for more security.
+This allows you to keep using Active Directory as your identity provider, and layer on strong authentication and access controls for more security.

 On the other hand, UserLock does authenticate for certain operations across the network, either as a Network Service (which is the identity of the UserLock service, in line with the principle of least privilege) or with the depersonalization account for specific administration tasks.
 In both cases, the protocol used will be the one defined by your network, either NTLM or Kerberos.